Banging Toolbox

 Before you actually go ham on your workpiece, make sure to mark and layout your work lines, especially if you’re to make turns or make irregular shapes along the way of sanding.

-It’s common practice to have your sander ‘parked’ on the piece before turning it on as doing so reduces the chances of skidding or the sander digging in too quickly on the material.
+Our recommended practice is to have your sander ‘parked’ on the end before turning the motor on as doing so reduces the chances of skidding or the sander digging in too quickly on the material.

 Step 8: Clean the surface and check for smoothness.

-Oftentimes, unless you’ve already been doing it for years and have mastered your technique, you’ll require more than 1 pass before you arrive at the desired surface smoothness approved by us at least!
+Oftentimes, unless you’ve already been doing DIY for years and have mastered your technique, you’ll require more than 1 pass before you arrive at the desired surface smoothness approved by us at least!

 Make sure to check the surface after each pass to ensure that there aren’t any discrepancies with regard to evenness and that there are no wood fibers left exposed.
 Slowly run your fingers across the surface to check for any ‘off’ spots.